TrashyDaFox/FoxChat/PROTOCOL.md

 - `version`: The FoxChat version the server is based on
 - `name`: The server name
 - `color`: The servers primary color, in decimal format
+- `motd`: A message of the day, if you really want to

 ## Login Process